After a cold, damp, windy day, we were all looking forward to a great day out and about. On Friday, the sun was up and skies were clear.

 We started our day by riding the 1880 Train from Hill City to Keystone, SD.
 This train system will run 5 round trip rides between these two towns every during during the summer.
 They have 3 big ole' steam engines that burn oil and a diesel engine.

-Here's us on the train: Here are the kids watching the engine get into position to pull the train:
+Here are the kids watching the engine get into position to pull the train:

 Here's Chaz in heaven!